Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Jahn-Teller Effect

 In the present calculations, the vibrational basis is truncated as

 because the dimension of the Hamiltonian matrix rapidly increases.
-To take account of the eight sets of $h_g$ modes in real C$_{60}$, $\mu$ is added in the condition.
-For the diagonalization of the vibronic Hamiltonian (\ref{Eq:Hh}), Lanczos algorithm was applied \cite{Pooler1984}.
+To take account of the eight sets of $h_g$ modes in real C$_{60}$, $\mu$ is shown.
+For the diagonalization of the vibronic Hamiltonian (\ref{Eq:Hh}), Lanczos algorithm was employed \cite{Pooler1984}.